Uri: The Surgical Strike: An Unsettling Peace (New Delhi, India)

 The second chapter shows Vihaan taking a desk job at the Integrated Defence Staff HQ in New Delhi and him spending time with his family.
 This segment also briefly describes the Pathankot attack.
 A nurse named Jasmine D'Almeida is assigned to take care of Vihaan's mother.
 Vihaan meets an Indian Air Force pilot named Flight Lieutenant Seerat Kaur, who is trying to prove her patriotism to her martyred husband, who was an army officer who died in an ambush.
-One fine day, his mother goes missing.
-He searches for her, and he blames Jasmine for ignorance and tells Jasmine that there is no need for her security.
+One day, Vihaan's mother goes missing.
+He searches for her, and blames Jasmine for her ignorance, stating that there is no need for her security.
 Vihaan's mother is found under a bridge, and Jasmine reveals herself as an intelligence agent.
 The film reveals why the families of the special forces soldiers were given security due to the threat from the North-eastern terrorists.

-Bleed India with Thousand Cuts (Uri, Jammu Kashmir, India)
+Bleed India with a Thousand Cuts (Uri, Jammu Kashmir, India)

 On 18 September 2016, four heavily armed militants attack the brigade headquarters at Uri, Jammu and Kashmir at dawn, killing 19 soldiers in their sleep.
 The terrorists are killed, but Karan dies in a grenade explosion due to accidentally pulling the pin attached to the terrorist's rifle, which he picked up to examine.
 The whole family becomes devastated, including Vihaan.
 The Ministry decides to take strict action against the perpetrators of the attack.
-National Security Advisor Govind Bharadwaj suggests the idea of a surgical strike.
+National Security Advisor Govind Bharadwaj suggests the idea of a surgical strike, inspired by the idea of Operation Wrath of God conducted by Israel.
 The Prime Minister gives it a go and gives ten days for the strike.
 Vihaan leaves his desk job and leaves for Northern Command base in Udhampur.
 He requests Chief of the Army Staff General Arjun Singh Rajawat to count him in the operation to which he agrees.
 Vihaan chooses the elite Ghatak Force commandos from the Bihar Regiment, and the Dogra Regiment along with the special forces as most of the soldiers killed in the attack were from these regiments.
 Vihaan informs them that they can no longer use their phones and disguises the mission as regular training exercises.
 The commandos begin their training.